-ruary 26, 2015 Cash \$ 331.1 Cost value of shares already owned (17,075,464 shares) 75.1 Redeemable noncontrolling interest (56,435,876 shares at \$6.10 per share) 344.3 Total purchase consideration and noncontrolling interest (cost value) 750.5 Appreciation of shares already owned (17,075,464 shares at \$6.10 per share less cost value) 29.0 Total purchase consideration and noncontrolling interest (fair value) \$ 779.5 ceivables from broker-dealers, clearing organizations, customers and related-broker dealers cerued commissions receivable, net ked assets, net oodwill nite-lived intangible assets: Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- \$ 238.8 704.8 93.6 58.4 dealers cerued commissions receivable, net xed assets, net bodwill nite-lived intangible assets: Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 93.6 Acquired intangible assets: Non-compete agreement Technology Customer relationships Acquired intangible assets: Trade names her assets usets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 93.6 ked assets, net bodwill nite-lived intangible assets: Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- bodwill nite-lived intangible assets: Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangible assets: Trade names her assets usets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 584 Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 20.1 Non-compete agreement Technology Customer relationships Acquired intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings secrued compensation yables to broker-dealers, clearing organizations, customers and related broker- 450.0 Technology Customer relationships Acquired intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- Customer relationships Acquired intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 15.4 Acquired intangibles definite-lived intangible assets: Trade names her assets sets held for sale ort-term borrowings ccrued compensation yables to broker-dealers, clearing organizations, customers and related broker- 39.2 definite-lived intangible assets: Trade names her assets issets held for sale ort-term borrowings iscrued compensation yables to broker-dealers, clearing organizations, customers and related broker- 133.8 Trade names her assets sets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 6.7 her assets issets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- issets held for sale ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 92.1 ort-term borrowings cerued compensation yables to broker-dealers, clearing organizations, customers and related broker- 194.2 crued compensation yables to broker-dealers, clearing organizations, customers and related broker- 208.3 yables to broker-dealers, clearing organizations, customers and related broker- (70.0 (141.0 dealers (648.6 counts payable, accrued and other liabilities (163.3 otes payable and collateralized borrowings (255.3 abilities held for sale (175.5 e-existing noncontrolling interest (2.1 tal \$ 779.5 results are not indicative of operations that would have been achieved, nor are they indicative of future results of operations.
+February 26, 2015 Cash \$ \$ 331.1 Cost value of shares already owned (17,075,464 shares) 75.1 Redeemable noncontrolling interest (56,435,876 shares at \$6.10 per share) 344.3 Total purchase consideration and noncontrolling interest (cost value) 750.5 \$6.10 per share less cost value) 29.0 Total purchase consideration and noncontrolling interest (fair value) \$ \$ 779.5

+February 26, 2015

+Cash and cash equivalents \$ 238.8

+Receivables from broker-dealers, clearing organizations, customers

+and related-broker dealers 704.8

+Accrued commissions receivable, net 93.6

+Fixed assets, net 58.4

+Goodwill 450.0

+Finite-lived intangible assets:

+Non-compete agreement 15.4

+Technology 39.2

+Customer relationships 133.8

+Acquired intangibles 6.7

+Indefinite-lived intangible assets:

+Trade names 92.1

+Other assets 194.2

+Assets held for sale 208.3

+Short-term borrowings (70.0)

+Accrued compensation (141.0)

+Payables to broker-dealers, clearing organizations, customers and

+related broker-dealers (648.6)

+Accounts payable, accrued and other liabilities (163.3)

+Notes payable and collateralized borrowings (255.3)

+Liabilities held for sale (175.5)

+Pre-existing noncontrolling interest (2.1)

+Total \$ 779.5

+The following unaudited pro forma summary presents consolidated information of the Company as if the acquisition of GFI had occurred on January 1, 2014, and as if the Company owned 100% of GFI from the date of acquisition.
+The unaudited pro forma results are not indicative of operations that would have been achieved, nor are they indicative of future results of operations.
 The unaudited pro forma results do not reflect any potential cost savings or other operations efficiencies that could result from the acquisition.
 In addition, the unaudited pro forma condensed combined financial information does not include any adjustments in respect of certain expenses recorded in the GFI financial statements that were associated with non-recurring events unrelated to the acquisition and does not include any adjustments in respect of any potential future sales of assets.
 However, the unaudited pro forma results below for the year ended December 31, 2015 do include non-recurring pro forma adjustments directly related to the acquisition which mainly consisted of: (a) Prior to the acquisition, GFI had entered into an agreement with the CME Group Inc. ("CME") for CME to acquire GFI.
 The CME transaction was terminated, and as a result, GFI incurred breakage costs of approximately \$24.7 million; (b) Severance and compensation restructuring charges of \$22.2 million incurred by GFI; (c) The aggregate of BGC's and GFI's professional fees incurred, which totaled \$24.9 million; and (d) The \$29.0 million gain recorded by the Company upon acquisition of GFI on the 17.1 million shares of GFI common stock owned prior to the completion of the acquisition.

-Allocation of the assets acquired and the liabilities assumed

-The following unaudited pro forma summary presents consolidated information of the Company as if the acquisition of GFI had occurred on January 1, 2014, and as if the Company owned 100% of GFI from the date of acquisition.
-The unaudited pro forma